igorskyflyer/igorskyflyer/README.md

   <br>
   <strong>The Spark (1993-1998)</strong>
   <br>
   Igor was born on August 27, 1993, in Kraljevo, Serbia.
-From a very young age, he was a curious boy who loved discovering new things, with a gift for logic and linguistics; notably, without going through the usual process of sounding out words letter by letter, he began reading fluently in Serbian in both Latin and Cyrillic scripts at the age of 5½.
+From a very young age, he was a curious boy who loved discovering new things, with a gift for logic and linguistics.
+Notably, without going through the usual process of sounding out words letter by letter, he began reading fluently in Serbian in both Latin and Cyrillic scripts at the age of 5½.
 He was always fascinated by technology, analyzing and reverse engineering cellphones and gaming consoles from a very young age.
 Having no family background in IT, he was left to his own devices, which only further sparked his self-directed curiosity.
   <br>
   <br>
   <strong>The Linguistic Interface (1999-2005)</strong>